Skip to main content

 Scanner details

-Macro 1 in I2C mode runs the address scanner.
+The scan command in I2C mode runs the address scanner.

 • For I2C write addresses: the BP sends a start, the write address, looks for an ACK, then sends a stop.